KunoichiZ/3OT-NTR-Plugin/README.md

 3DS NTR Plugin for Story of Seasons: Trio of Towns

 ## Description of Plugin
-This 3DS NTR plugin was made with NTR Plugin Manager, from cheats obtained from [Fort42](http://www.fort42.com/gateshark/game1945/)
+This 3DS NTR plugin was made with NTR Plugin Manager from cheats obtained from [Fort42](http://www.fort42.com/gateshark/game1945/).

 ### Cheats in this Plugin
 * Cycle Items
 * 5 Stars w/o x99
 * x99 Items in Backpack
-* 5 Stars/99 Backpack items if any
+* 5 Stars with x99 Backpack items
 * Hour Control (Y+Up/Down) (Also has the original hour modifier)
 * All clothes, hats, and glasses
 * Disable all clothes, hats, and glasses